 The Tragedy of the Commons

 I know, you've all seen this before, but it's worth refreshing our thinking on the The Tragedy of the Commons and what that means for climate and energy policy decision-making.
 In 1968, Garrett Hardin wrote about the potential for common goods to be exploited and depleted, specifically in the context of fears of overpopulation.
 While this article is now more than 40 years old, the concept persists and is certainly a challenge with energy and sustainability issues we face today.
-I used to require The Tragedy of the Commons for this lesson, but most students had already encountered it in multiple courses prior to this one.
-If you've not read it, I encourage you to do so as your time permits.
+(I used to require it for this lesson, but most students had already encountered it in multiple courses prior to this one.
+If you've not read it, I encourage you to do so as your time permits.)

 - Like the herdsmen seeking to maximize their own gain, we all do things that don't seem that bad in the bigger energy picture....It doesn't matter if I leave my TV on all the time, it's just one TV...So what if I drive a big SUV I don't really need; my commute is short...How much water does it really waste if I leave the sink on while I brush my teeth?
 While some of these goods aren't necessarily common goods, our environment is, and it's difficult sometimes to see what our individual impact really is.
 And, it's not just individuals that operate with this thinking - think about oil companies, for example, who are seeking to maximize their own profits by producing more and more oil.
 Do they know there are climate consequences down the road?
 Of course they do, but they're thinking first about their own positions...just like those herdsmen.